semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 secure_eval(safe_get_user_input())
 ```

-So that the directory structure looks like this:
+So that the directory structure is printed as the following:

 ```sh
 $ tree tests